 The switching protocol is based on the ranging configuration in terms of the allowed list of NB channels NbaChannelAllowList, the pseudo-random number generating function NbaUwbPrngFunction, and the corresponding seed value NbaUwbPrngSeed.

-For NbaUwbPrngFunction=AES128(key, data) function in counter mode [7] shall be used as the PRNG, where key=NbaUwbPrngSeed, and data=RangingBlockIndex.
+NbaUwbPrngFunction=AES-128-ECB(key, data) function in counter mode [2] shall be used as the PRNG, where key=NbaUwbPrngSeed, and data=RangingBlockIndex.

 The least significant 32 bits of the output of the PRNG are then calculated and as